The Order of the Solar Temple: The Temple of Death: Contents

 The contributors to the book are, in order of their chapters: Jean-François Mayer, Massimo Introvigne, Susan J. Palmer, John R. Hall, Philip Schuyler, John Walliss, George D. Chryssides, Henrik Bogdan, Marc Labelle, and Roland J. Campiche.
 The book has ten articles arranged in order of first publication; some were original to this volume, while others had been previously published elsewhere.
 Some articles that were previously unavailable in English were translated for this book.
 It contains an introduction by Lewis, and appendices of several texts written by the group itself.
 The book's chapters explore different aspects of the group, including its social dynamics, beliefs, leadership, and background in thought and doctrine.
 It also explores various hypotheses on what led to the deaths in the group and how the group should be classified, as it drew aspects from a variety of esoteric, New Age, and religious movements.

 One article, Mayer's "Templars for the Age of Aquarius", was first published in French a year before the first deaths related to the group had occurred.
 At that time, it was the only complete academic work on the group available.
 This article, which Mayer later noted in the chapter's foreword as "unknowingly premonitory", asserts that the group would one day "draw a great deal more attention to itself".
 This chapter by Mayer traces the start of the group and the variety of names and organizations it previously used and evolved from.

 Introvigne's chapter explores the history of neo-Templarism, as well as the various criminal activities of the group.
 Introvigne, in addition to other writers in the book, argue that the OTS took much of its ideology from French writer Jacques Breyer, pointing out the personal connection between him and the two leaders.
-Palmer's chapter views the group through the lens of anthropologist Mary Douglas's work on ritualistic elements of pollution and purity, while Hall & Schuyler recount the background of the group and the events relating to the deaths.
+Palmer's chapter views the group through the lens of anthropologist Mary Douglas's work on ritualistic elements of pollution and purity, while Hall and Schuyler recount the background of the group and the events relating to the deaths.
 Mayer's second chapter then focuses on apocalyptic thought generally, as does Walliss's.
 Chryssides's chapter analyzes the doctrine of the group, while Bogdan's explores the ceremonial and ritual aspects.
 Labelle analyzes the group through the lens of several theorists, including Sigmund Freud and Mircea Eliade.
 In the final chapter, Campiche analyzes the response by the Francophone media to the case.

 Reception

-"This book is useful not only for giving the reader a multi-faceted view of this ‘enigma’, but it provides any researcher reading it with an extremely useful typology of neo-Templarism as a movement.
+"This book is useful not only for giving the reader a multi-faceted view of this ‘enigma', but it provides any researcher reading it with an extremely useful typology of neo-Templarism as a movement.
 It not only explains the possible reasons for the turn towards death on behalf of the leaders of the OST, but it illuminates the past and present of a wider movement of which we have certainly not heard the end."